donnjonn/HTML_classifier/README.md

 (Make sure to use the correct URL in config.py).<br/>
 Note: this doesn't work perfectly yet. <br/>
 If you want a better dataset use the site included under the folder 'Onlineshop'.<br/>
 data_augment.tsv is a dataset generated using this site.
-(See 'Setup site')
+(See 'Setup site', this dataset is already augmented)

 Afterwards to make a usable dataset out of this data, run:
 ```
 python augment_data.py
 ```
-This will generate a tsv file. with augmented data, which can be used to train your network.
+This will generate a tsv file with augmented data, which can be used to train your network.

 ### Build vocabulary
 First: